loverajoel/loverajoel.github.io/_texts/generalist.md

 # in tech, be a generalist

-_(Once a quarter, I consider specialising in a particular domain.
-Yet, after a few days of contemplation, I always reach the same conclusion.
-Sharing for my future self)_
+_(Every quarter, I think about specializing in a particular field.
+However, after a few days of thought, I reach the same conclusion.
+Reminder for my future self.)_

 No concept in tech is so complex that it demands specialisation.

-With conviction and purpose, you can gain the understanding to build a successful product and business.
+With conviction and purpose, you can understand how to build a successful product and business.

-View industries as basic problems, not complex systems.
-Innovate by understanding consumer needs, regardless of industry.
-Learn from the foundational principles.
+Consider industries as fundamental problems, not intricate systems.
+Innovate by understanding consumer needs, irrespective of the industry.

-Generalists, free from industry biases, challenge norms by offering fresh perspectives.
+Draw lessons from basic principles.

-Being a generalist in tech does not imply a lack of depth, but rather, a breadth of knowledge that allows for innovation.
+Generalists, unbiased by industry norms, offer fresh perspectives.
+Being a tech generalist doesn't mean you lack depth; it means you have broad knowledge that fosters innovation.

-When working in tech, embrace the role of a generalist.
+When working in tech, be a generalist.